logicxd/til/Data Structures/Sorting.md

 ## Insertion Sort
 ![](https://cloud.githubusercontent.com/assets/12219300/20023447/3b6e9d90-a29d-11e6-8e8c-82cc2a899393.gif)

+Good to use if the array is "almost sorted".

 Place boundary between the 0 index and 1 index.
 Left of the boundary is sorted, right of the boundary is unsorted.